nitin-1926/Hacktober-Festt/README.md

 # Hacktober-Festt
+This repo is elligible for counting your Pull request in Hacktober Fest.
-Make pull requests in this repo to win a Tshirt and super cool laptop stickers from Github and Digital Ocean.
+Make pull requests in this repo to win a Tshirt and super cool laptop stickers from Github and Digital Ocean(From 1st October to 31st October every year).
 First and Foremost register yourself on https://hacktoberfest.digitalocean.com and then click Start Hacking.
 Next Follow the Steps below to make Pull requests.
 1. Fork this repo into your account